-A Proposal For A Universal Particle Equation
+A Universal Particle Equation

 Ian Beardsley